danny4478/Handbook/docs/porting/psa/spm.md

 SPM (Secure Partition Manager) is a part of the PSA Firmware Framework that is responsible for isolating software in Partitions, managing the execution of software within Partitions, and providing IPC between Partitions.

+For more information about SPM, refer to [TODO: WHEN READY, SPM OVERVIEW PAGE LINK]

 **This page gives guidelines for silicon partners wishing to have Secure Partition Manager capabilities**